100 East Eighth Street

 How are survivors compensated and supported by the Archdiocese?

-All who make a substantiated allegation of abuse against a cleric or other representative of the Church are offered the compassionate care of the Victim Assistance Coordinator, the pastoral and spiritual support of the Church, and counseling assistance with the counselor of their choosing for as long as it is helpful.
+All who make a substantiated allegation of abuse against a cleric or other representative of the Church are offered the compassionate care of the Coordinator for Ministry to Survivors of Abuse, the pastoral and spiritual support of the Church, and counseling assistance with the counselor of their choosing for as long as it is helpful.
 The Church will continue to pay for counseling sessions to support these survivors on their journey of healing.

 Has the Archdiocese ever opened its files for examination by civil law enforcement?The Archdiocese of Cincinnati turned over all relevant files to a sitting Grand Jury in 2002.
 Since that time, by standing protocol, the Archdiocese promptly reports any allegation of abuse to the appropriate civil authority in the county in which the alleged abuse occurred.

 Has the Archdiocese released information on priests and deacons who have been accused of sexual abuse?

 The Archdiocese lists the names and status of accused clerics with a substantiated allegation, a practice it has followed for more than a decade.
 The listing is on the archdiocesan website at: http://www.catholiccincinnati.org/protecting-children/resources-and-publications/status-report-on-clerics-accused-of-child-abuse/.